needle-mirror/com.unity.cloud.assets/Documentation~/asset-discovery-sample.md

 ### Project controller script

-The `ProjectController` class inherits from the `OrganizationController` class which makes it so you can sign into your application and uses your ID to grant access to the Asset Discovery sample.
+The `ProjectController` class inherits from the `OrganizationController` class which enables signing into your application and uses your ID to grant access to the Asset Discovery sample.
 For more information on authentication, see the **Get user information** use case in the [Identity package documentation](https://docs.unity3d.com/Packages/com.unity.cloud.identity@latest).
 The `ProjectController` class uses the `IOrganizationRepository` of the `PlatformServices` to retrieve the list of organizations you have access to.
-The `ProjectController` class also uses the `IAssetRepository` of the `PlatformServices` to retrieve the list of projects you have access to for the selected organization.
+The `ProjectController` class uses the `IAssetRepository` of the `PlatformServices` to retrieve the list of projects you have access to for the selected organization.

 To open the project controller script, go to your `Assets/Samples/Unity Cloud Assets/<package-version>/Shared/Scripts/Controllers/ProjectController.cs` file.